 - Free shipping or new product installation

-- Extended opening hours for ‘most loyal customers’
+- Extended opening hours for your most loyal customers

 Feedback is an important part of improving customer experience.
 And don’t be afraid of receiving negative feedback — you actually need both types, positive and negative, to keep your customers interested in your brand.

-Include a QR code for quick survey access, make it as brief and as interactive as possible.
-Plan for receiving negative feedback: set up alerts for low marks, include a personalized guide on how to solve the problem or call back to personally help your clients with it.
+Include a QR code for quick survey access, and make it as brief and as interactive as possible.
+Plan for receiving negative feedback: set up alerts for low marks, include a personalized guide on how to solve the problem, or call back to personally help your clients with it.

 To keep your loyal customers engaged, combine offline marketing with digital channels.
-Include a URL to your website, invite your clients to solve a puzzle or participate in an online quest using their smartphones to find a ‘hidden’ discount.
+Include a URL to your website and invite your clients to solve a puzzle or participate in an online quest using their smartphones to find a hidden discount.